Ask any marketer to name an online retail business they admire and the response will always include: ASOS.

 ASOS definitely wants to make an impact.
 This is why the fashion brand has placed an emphasis on advocacy, particularly on providing opportunities for disadvantaged youth.

-“We have always been committed to creating opportunities for young people to fulfil their potential.”
-Nick Robertson, ASOS Founder said in an interview.
+“We have always been committed to creating opportunities for young people to fulfill their potential.”
+Nick Robertson, ASOS founder said in an interview.